 Financial Aid Programs

-Housatonic Community College is committed to providing access to higher education by minimizing economic barriers.
-HCC participates in all state and federal financial aid programs.
+Gateway Community College is committed to providing access to higher education by minimizing economic barriers.
+GCC participates in all state and federal financial aid programs.

 The amount of assistance is based primarily on need, satisfactory academic progress, and availability of funds.
 To be eligible for Financial Aid, students must have a high school diploma or GED, be a US citizen or an eligible non-citizen and be enrolled in a degree or eligible certificate program.
 Financial aid is available for credit courses only; audit or non-credit courses are not covered by financial aid.

 To Apply for Financial Aid

 Students must complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov.
 For Fall semester enrollment the FAFSA should be completed by May 1.
 The Financial Aid Office must receive the results of your FAFSA and Financial Aid and the GCC Admission application process must be complete before an award can be made.

 Please Note: You are now expected to link your FAFSA directly to your IRS tax information.
 Students who fail to do this correctly and are selected for verification will need to bring IRS Tax transcripts.
 We will no longer accept copies of 1040 Tax returns.